-Addressing the issue of post-return stigma and creating a local ecosystem for reintegration can generate more opportunities for returnees, improving the sustainability of return and reintegration as a whole.
+Addressing the issue of post-return stigma and creating a local ecosystem for reintegration can generate more opportunities for returnees, and improve the overall sustainability of reintegration.

 Seven million Afghans are currently living abroad, making Afghanistan one of the key counties of return for most ERRIN Member States.
 Returning from Europe can create new opportunities, both for the individual and his country of origin.
 Setting up a successful micro-business, for example, can lead to a greater business diversification, sustainable growth and economic independence.
 However, most returnees opt for “quick fixes” – they purchase a taxi, livestock or open a grocery store as part of their reintegration package – largely because they are unaware of other options they could go for.